 Bananas are rich in Vitamins B6 and C as well as manganese and potassium.

 Ripen bananas more quickly by placing them in a sealed bag or container with apples or tomatoes.
-Bananas are ripe when they are slightly golden and spotted.
+These yummy fruits are ripe when they are slightly golden and spotted.

 Stats for 100 Grams of Bananas (Raw)